 I am an experienced healthcare lawyer offering specialist advice in relation to complex inquests, police investigations and enforcement action by regulators for public and private sector organisations.

 I am regularly instructed on large complex inquests with parallel investigations.
 I provide strategic advice at Board level as well as support to the employees involved, including representation through voluntary police interviews and those under PACE.

-I frequently provide advice in all aspects of health and safety law from compliance with legislation and guidance, through any HSE investigation including PACE interviews, as well as defending clients following any subsequent enforcement action.
+I frequently provide advice on all aspects of potential enforcement action by regulators, including prosecutions by CQC and the HSE, as well as defending clients following any subsequent enforcement action.

 'I have worked closely with Debbie for a number of years in connection with three Coroner’s inquests and possible enforcement action from the Health & Safety Executive.
 Each case has had a high profile and reported to the Board of Directors, consequently the legal competency required has been very high.
 Debbie’s work has always been exemplary, completely trustworthy and timely but with a human touch so that colleagues have felt able to provide an honest account to ensure the best possible advocacy in each situation.

 I would have no hesitancy in recommending Debbie.'

 I have a wealth of experience in dealing with complex health and social care issues, advising clients in relation to the Mental Capacity Act, deprivation of liberty safeguards framework, commissioning and provider responsibilities, safeguarding referrals and human rights issues.
 I am experienced in bringing s16 and s21A applications in the Court of Protection as well as applications to restrict vexatious communications and to resolve contact issues.
 I also provide mental health law advice as well as representation at Mental Health Review Tribunals.